 The ones I would call out here are technical skills and business models.
 The industry is developing tools that assist Managed Service Providers and better knowledge is developing around ways to monetize new cloud opportunities.

-The Public Cloud largely requires developer centric skills and the ability to use API’s and create value further up the stack.
-Many believe there are limited opportunities in basic infrastructure sales moving forward so that ability to sell “as a service” is the main opportunity.
+The Public Cloud largely requires developer-centric skills and the ability to use API’s and create value further up the stack.
+Many believe there are limited opportunities in basic infrastructure sales moving forward so the ability to sell “as a service” is the main opportunity.
 There was one presentation at the conference that discussed AWS Managed Services.
-AWS Managed services, AWS overflow compute or Disaster Recovery and other such services can complement existing businesses and provide a new revenue opportunity.
+AWS Managed Services, AWS overflow compute or Disaster Recovery and other such services can complement existing businesses and provide a new revenue opportunity.

 This means is there are lots of opportunities moving forward but they will be different.
-Will the industry’s distrust of the large vendors change ?
-The Cloud is not only disrupting customer’s businesses but also the service provider business.
-The vendors that get the eco system correct will be the next “Windows” of the Cloud with a very healthy partner community.
-Will this be AWS ?
-Will we be discussing Azure as viable platform next year?
+Will the industry’s distrust of the large vendors change?
+The Cloud is not only disrupting customers’ businesses but also the service provider business.
+The vendors that get the ecosystem correct will be the next “Windows” of the Cloud with a very healthy partner community.
+Will this be AWS?
+Will we be discussing Azure as a viable platform next year?
 What do you think?

 Next Article: How the Big Three Vendors in the Cloud will Change the Market in the Future.